His Majesty the King on SunPine: “Important for the future”

 “The Crown Princess and young people are extremely interested.
 She was here on a visit a number of years ago, and she takes in this kind of thing.
 She is just as interested as I am, and she understands that this is important for the future,” declared His Majesty the King.

-The theme of the trip to Norrbotten was sustainability, and it also included a visit to Markbygden’s windfarm and the major project involving Hybrit and Luleå University of Technology.
+The theme of the trip to Norrbotten was sustainability and it also included a visit to Markbygden’s windfarm, the major project involving Hybrit and Luleå University of Technology.